 likened to a bear claw.
 The pad is the large area in the center,

 the toes are the smaller mountains north and northeast of the pad,

 and the thumb is South Mountain.
 We'll learn about the

 significance of these mountains in the next chapter.

 The topographic rim of the caldera is highlighted below.

 Topograhic rim of Valles Caldera

 The topographic rim is poorly defined to the northeast and southwest.
 In the southwest, the rim has been heavily eroded by the Jemez River in San Diego Canyon.
-In the northwest, erosion in upper Santa Clara Canyon has combined with subsidence to obscure the exact caldera rim.
-The area of subsidence here is known as the Toledo Embayment, and, as we've seen, it is something of a puzzle.
-The Toledo Embayment may be part of a fault zone connecting the Jemez Fault Zone in San Diego Canyon with the Embudo Fault Zone north of Espanola.
+In the northeast, erosion in upper Santa Clara Canyon has combined with subsidence in the Toledo Embayment to obscure the exact caldera rim.

 Let's take a tour now of the caldera rim as it exists today.
 We'll begin with the eastern caldera rim.